Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation: framework

 \subsection{Routing in canonical form}

 Our ISA-aware routing primarily leverages the mechanism that some inserted $ \SWAP $ gates can \dquote{piggyback} a preceding 2Q gate with the same qubit pair acted on and thus result in lower (even negative) routing overhead than what na\"ive $ \SWAP $ synthesis cost may imply.
-Based on the ISA-specific synthesis cost model, \canopus\ utilizes a holistic heuristic cost function that considers various requirements of qubit routing in a unified, quantitative approach.
+Based on the ISA-specific synthesis cost model, \canopus\ utilizes a holistic heuristic cost function that considers various requirements of qubit routing for simultaneous reduction of both gate count and circuit depth overhead in a unified, quantitative approach.